bachelor-2014/report/v2/calibration.md

     \label{fig:calibration_step_calibration}
 \end{figure}

+Finally, we note that in order for the user not having the do these calibrations multiple times, we store the calibration results in a file, which can then be loaded at a later point if desired.

 ## Summary
 In order to remove the radial distortion of the camera used in the setup, we computed the intrinsic camera parameters by grabbing multiple images of a 9x6